Ph.D., University of Georgia

 Southern history and southern studies

 Religion, capitalism, culture, politics

 Darren E. Grem earned his B.A. from Furman University and M.A. and Ph.D. from the University of Georgia.
-He held postdoctoral fellowships at Yale University and Emory University before joining the faculty at the University of Mississippi in 2012 as Assistant Professor of History and Southern Studies.
+He held postdoctoral fellowships at Yale University and Emory University before joining the faculty at the University of Mississippi.

-His second long-term project, Hard Times in Mind: The Great Depression in American Memory, is an expansive study of how Americans after World War II remembered and used the Great Depression in popular culture (music, literature, art, film), in memorial sites and veneration, and in political activism for and against the New Deal state.
+His second long-term project, Hard Times, USA: The Great Depression in American Memory, is an expansive study of how Americans after World War II remembered and used the Great Depression in popular culture (memorial sites, music, literature, art, film) and in political activism for and against the New Deal state.

-In the Arch Dalrymple III Department of History and at the Center for the Study of Southern Culture, Dr. Grem teaches courses in twentieth-century U.S. history, southern history and southern studies, southern music history, American religious history, and modern U.S. politics and culture.
+In the Arch Dalrymple III Department of History and at the Center for the Study of Southern Culture, Darren teaches undergraduate and graduate courses in twentieth-century U.S. history, southern history and southern studies, and modern politics and culture.